-Although ATP III reduced the normal border of plasma triglycerides as lower than 150 mg/dL in 2001 (15), whether or not much lower limits provide additional benefits for health is unclear.
-In the present study, prevalence of smoking was the highest in the highest triglycerides having group which may also indicate the inflammatory roles of smoking in the metabolic syndrome, since triglycerides may actually be some acute phase reactants in the plasma.
+Although ATP III reduced the normal border of plasma triglycerides as lower than 150 mg/dL in 2001 (14), whether or not much lower limits provide additional benefits for health is unclear.
+In the present study, prevalence of smoking was the highest in the highest triglycerides having group which may also indicate inflammatory roles of smoking in the metabolic syndrome, since triglycerides may actually be some acute phase reactants in the plasma.
 The mean FPG and BMI and prevalence of HT, DM, and COPD increased parallel to the plasma triglycerides values from the first up to the last groups, gradually.
-As one of our opinions, significantly elevated mean age by the increased plasma triglycerides values may be secondary to aginginduced decreased physical and mental stresses, which eventually terminate with onset of excess weight and other components of the metabolic syndrome.
+As one of our opinions, significantly elevated mean age by the increased plasma triglycerides values may be secondary to aginginduced decreased physical and mental stresses, which eventually terminates with onset of excess weight and its consequences.
 Interestingly, although the mean age increased from the lowest triglycerides having group up to the triglycerides value of 200 mg/dL, it then decreased.
 The similar trend was also seen with the mean LDL value.
-These trends may be due to the fact that although the borderline high triglycerides values (150-199 mg/dL) is seen together with physical inactivity and overweight, the high triglycerides (200-499 mg/dL) and very high triglycerides values (500 mg/dL and higher) may be secondary to both genetic factors and terminal consequences of the metabolic syndrome including smoking, obesity, DM, HT, COPD, cirrhosis, CRD, PAD, CHD, and stroke (15).
+These trends may be due to the fact that although the borderline high triglycerides values (150-199 mg/dL) is seen together with physical inactivity and overweight, the high triglycerides (200-499 mg/dL) and very high triglycerides values (500 mg/dL and higher) may be secondary to both genetic factors, smoking, and terminal consequences of the metabolic syndrome including obesity, DM, HT, COPD, cirrhosis, CRD, PAD, CHD, and stroke (14).
 But although the underlying causes of the high and very high plasma triglycerides values may be a little bit different, probably risks of the terminal endpoints of the metabolic syndrome do not change in them.
 For example, prevalence of HT, DM, and COPD were the highest in the highest triglycerides having group in the present study.
-Eventually, although some authors reported that lipid assessment can be simplified by measurements of total cholesterol and HDL (40), the present study and most of the others indicated a causal relationship between higher triglycerides and terminal consequences of the metabolic syndrome (41).
+Eventually, although some authors reported that lipid assessment can be simplified by measurements of total cholesterol and HDL (38), the present study and most of the others indicated a causal relationship between higher triglycerides and terminal consequences of the metabolic syndrome (39).

 As a conclusion, plasma triglycerides may actually be some acute phase reactants indicating disseminated endothelial damage, inflammation, fibrosis, and eventual atherosclerosis all over the body.
-There may be some significant relationships between plasma triglycerides values and aging, BMI, and smoking, but smoking may be particularly important for plasma triglycerides values of 200 mg/dL and greater.
+There may be some significant relationships between plasma triglycerides values and aging, excess weight, and smoking.
+Interestingly, the greatest number of deteriorations of components of the metabolic syndrome including mean age, BMI, triglycerides, LDL, WCH, HT, DM was observed just above the plasma triglycerides value of 60 mg/dL.